What have Centenary philosophy majors done after graduation?

 The philosophy major is not a path to just one career.
 One does not typically major in philosophy to become a philosopher.
 So, what do philosophy majors do after graduation?
 More importantly, what do Centenary philosophy majors do after graduation?
 Many pretty impressive things.
 Here are a few.
 (Please send us updates!)

 Nadine Kaskas, 2011 double major in biology and philosophy is attending LSUS medical school.
+She has won the American Medical Association's leadership award and her presentation won first place in the Cancer Biology division of the American Medical Association's research symposium.

 Maegan Shanks graduated in 2011 and immediately won a fellowship from the Foundation for Sustainable Development to travel to Kakamega, Kenya to work for the rights of disabled Kenyans.
+She is now enrolled in an international development masters program at Gallaudet University in Washington DC.

 Brandi Woodell, 2011 graduate and double major in philosophy and sociology, is now in graduate school in sociology at the University of New Orleans.

 Devin Rourke, another 2008 graduate who majored in Business Administration and Philosophy, went to work for the Burlington-Northern railroad company.
+He now lives in Denver and is studying to be a nurse.

 Matt Nodurfth, yet another 2008 graduate, spent two years (2008-2010) teaching English in Japan, then spent time biking through Arkansas, then went back to Japan for another two years.